Deakin University moved its campuses to smoke-free from the 10 March 2014.

 We hope that civility and respect for others will guide all of us during the transitioning toward a smoke-free campus.
 Staff and students can assist the implementation of the approach by playing a role in increasing the awareness of Deakin being smoke-free through local signage, social media and the internet.

-If you're confident and comfortable, please make any smokers aware of the new initiative, this can be done by:
+If you're confident and comfortable, please make any smokers aware of the University’s no smoking policy, this can be done by:

 - Say the following statements: